Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

     ...
     datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN

-Each of the lines defines a N dimensional datapoint.
+Each of the lines defines an N-dimensional data point.
 The :file:`.csv` file will be loaded into an :math:`\mathrm{R}^{M \times N}` numpy matrix in EPI.

-In the following we will use the example data :file:`TemperatureData.csv`.
+In the following, we will use the example data :file:`TemperatureData.csv`.
 You can download it here: :download:`Download Temperature Data<TemperatureData.csv>`.
-It has 455 datapoints with two dimensions each.
+It has 455 data points with two dimensions each.
 Nonuniform data is not supported in EPI.

 Define your model
 -----------------

-Next you need to define your model.
+Next, you need to define your model.
 The most basic way is to derive from the :py:class:`eulerpi.core.model.Model` base class.

 .. literalinclude:: ../../../eulerpi/examples/temperature/temperature.py
   :language: python